wwongandy/sphealbot/README.md

 # sphealbot
 A custom Discord bot for Spheal With It.
+Uses `discord.js` to connect with the Discord Developer API and the `firebase` SDK to connect with a Google Firebase database.

 ## TODO
 - Everything